ACGIH® HONORS ITS 2013 AWARDS RECIPIENTS

-Cincinnati, Ohio June 1, 2012 ACGIH® will honor its 2012 Awards recipients at the American Industrial Hygiene Conference & Exposition held June 1621, 2012 in Indianapolis, Indiana.
+Cincinnati, Ohio May 10, 2013 ACGIH® will honor its 2013 Awards recipients at the American Industrial Hygiene Conference & Exposition held May 18-23, 2013 in Montreal, Canada.
 Each year, ACGIH® honors individuals and/or groups who have made significant contributions to the profession through their leadership and dedication.
 This year's awardees join that distinguished list.

-Herbert E. Stokinger Award Recipient: Michelle M. Schaper, PhD
+Herbert E. Stokinger Award Recipient: Günter Oberdörster, DVM, PhD

 The Herbert E. Stokinger Award is given each year to an individual who has made a significant contribution to the broad field of industrial and environmental toxicology.

-John J. Bloomfield Award Recipient: Cara M. Mitchell
+John J. Bloomfield Award Recipient: Erica Jones, CIH

 The John J. Bloomfield Award is presented to a young industrial hygienist who pursues the problem of occupational health hazards primarily by doing fieldwork, and who demonstrates significant contribution to the profession.

-As a young industrial hygienist, Ms. Mitchell has already made numerous contributions to the field and is expected to continue to do so by virtue of her strong commitment to environmental health and safety, her hardworking nature, and her excellent leadership skills.
+As a young industrial hygienist, Ms. Jones has already made numerous contributions to the field and is expected to continue to be a leader in environmental health and safety.

-Meritorious Achievement Award Recipient: John M. Dement, PhD, CIH
+Meritorious Achievement Award Recipient: Carol Rice, PhD, CIH

 The Meritorious Achievement Award is given to members of ACGIH® who have made outstanding, long-term contributions to the field of occupational health and industrial hygiene.

-Dr. Dement's dedication and service to the occupational health and industrial hygiene profession, and his commitment to ACGIH®'s mission render him a worthy recipient of the Meritorious Achievement Award.
+Dr. Rice's dedication and service to the occupational health and industrial hygiene profession, and her commitment to ACGIH®'s mission render her a worthy recipient of the Meritorious Achievement Award.

-William Steiger Memorial Award Recipient: Richard E. Fairfax, CIH
+William Steiger Memorial Award Recipient: David Michaels, PhD, MPH

 The William Steiger Memorial Award honors individuals from the social/political sphere whose efforts have contributed to advancements in occupational safety and health.

-ACGIH® is pleased to honor Mr. Fairfax as the recipient of this year's William Steiger Memorial Award.
+ACGIH® is pleased to honor Dr. Michaels as the recipient of this year's William Steiger Memorial Award.

 Note to Reporters: Photos of the Awards recipients are available upon request.